jitinp/facebook-extension-main/README.md

-# Facebook Extension for Flarum # \n\n I plan to add functionality for Facebook Notifications for Post replies and so on..
+# Facebook Extension for Flarum #

+I plan to add functionality for Facebook Notifications on Post replies, Tags and so on..